Continuous glucose monitoring (CGM): what it shows and why it changes everything

 If you choose wisely, around 90% of readings will be highly accurate, 9% will be accurate enough, and about 1% will be wrong.

-That 1% is why you should always have a high-quality, ISO-standard finger-prick blood glucose meter available.
+That 1% is why you should always have a high-quality, ISO-standard finger-prick meter available.

-If the number on the screen doesn’t match how you feel — if something seems off or doubt creeps in — trust the signal.
+If the number on the screen doesn’t match how you feel — if something seems off or doubt creeps in — don’t argue with your body.
+Confirm it.

 When in doubt, get the blood glucose meter out.